Equivalent Means (Exemptions)

 - complete any of the PSC core modules

-We can consider your experience under the Training Regulations.
+We can consider your experience under the SRA Education Training and Assessment Provider Regulations.

 If you are an EU, EEA or Swiss national and are partially qualified in an EU/EEA Member State or Switzerland, you can apply to us for Morgenbesser exemption.
 We will assess your experience directly against the outcomes required of a newly qualified solicitor.